Antunes-Software/.github/profile/README.md

 # Hey, this is the official GitHub page for Antunes Software!

-### 🌟 We are a soon to come Software Company that builds software on demand for other businesses or people.
+### 🌟 We are a soon to come Software Consultancy Company that builds software on demand for other businesses or people.

 ## Projects
 - 🤖 [RunCode API](https://github.com/Antunes-Software/runcode-api)